Reading Time: 4 minutes

 I’ll leave you with a story about a guy I know.

 Halfway through that eighth year something changed.
-He actually set a date to open the gym in 2016 and then began to aggressively look for a location.
+He actually set a date to open the gym in the fall of 2016 and then began to aggressively look for a location.

 That guy was me and that gym is The Center.
-When I set a specific goal is when the job got done.
+When I set a specific goal is when the cot dang job got done.

 After you finish this article, leave a comment below and list 1 or 2 specific goals that you want to accomplish in regards to your physique or performance.